gduverger/demo-deck/independence-day.md

 - date
 ---

-Independence Day (US) date
+Independence Day (United States) date?

 ---

-**July 4, 1776**
+July 4, 1776

-Federal holiday in the United States commemorating the Declaration of Independence of the United States
+Federal holiday in the United States commemorating the Declaration of Independence of the United States.